 The Risk/Reward performance festival would normally be ramping up for its 2020 installment right now.
 Instead, the festival is leaning heavily on its YouTube channel, which features content from years past.

-Oregon Poet Laureate Kim Stafford has posted readings, a poetry film, poems accompanied on harp by Bethany Lee and a recent interview with the Oregon State Poetry Festival.
-He also has poems and photographs posted on Instagram with interactive poetry activities to come.
+Former Oregon Poet Laureate Kim Stafford has written a series of “Poems for the Pandemic” and been featured on MyOregonNews.gov.
+He also posted readings, a poetry film, poems accompanied on harp by Bethany Lee and a recent interview with the Oregon State Poetry Festival.
+His poems and photographs are posted on Instagram.

 The High Desert Museum has created a new resources webpage, High Desert Museum from Home.
 You’ll find Facebook Live Museum Moments, spring arts and crafts ideas, reading lists and more.